Trusted by 100,000+ organizations globally

 Turret cameras are among the most flexible CCTV camera types.
 They feature a three-axis ball and socket mount that allows each camera to be rotated in different directions to achieve optimal coverage of large indoor and outdoor spaces.
 These types of CCTV systems don’t look like traditional cameras, making them ideal for discreet property surveillance.

 Turret cameras can capture high-definition images at both short and long ranges and can be used to observe movements in high-traffic locations like lobbies, reception areas and retail floors.
-While some models feature durable casings designed to protect the camera from acts of vandalism, turret compared to dome cameras aren’t as hard-wearing.
+While some models feature durable casings designed to protect the camera from acts of vandalism, turrets compared to dome cameras aren’t as hard-wearing.

 Additionally, turret cameras feature multiple moving parts that allow the camera to move during operation, making them prone to failure and needing frequent maintenance.